 There is a difference between "Session cookies" and "Persistent cookies".
 Session cookies are temporary cookie files that will be erased when you leave the website.
 Persistent cookies consist of a text file sent by a web server to a web browser, which will stay in one of your browser's subfolders until you delete them manually or your browser deletes them based on the duration period contained within the persistent cookie's file.

-The table below provides an explanation about the cookies we use on our website.
+The tables below provides an explanation about the cookies we use on our website.

 Selected Language Cookie: